tensult/role-acl/README.md

 With the idea of merging the best features of the two (see this [NIST paper][nist-paper]); this library implements RBAC basics and also focuses on *resource*, *action* attributes and conditions.

 This library is an extension of [AccessControl][onury-accesscontrol].
-But I removed support for deny statements from orginal implementation.
+But I removed support for possession and deny statements from orginal implementation.

 ### Core Features

 - Chainable, friendly API.
-e.g. `ac.can(role).createOwn(resource)`
+e.g. `ac.can(role).execute('create').on(resource)`
 - Role hierarchical inheritance.
 - Define grants at once (e.g. from database result) or one by one.
 - Grant permissions by attributes defined by glob notation (with nested object support).